kserve/modelmesh-serving/docs/predictors/setup-storage.md

 Let's update (or create) the `model-serving-config` ConfigMap.

-Note, if you already have a `model-serving-config` ConfigMap, you might want to retain the existing config overrides.
+**Note**, if you already have a `model-serving-config` ConfigMap, you might want to retain the existing config overrides.
 You can check your current configuration flags by running:

 ```shell
 kubectl get cm "model-serving-config" -o jsonpath="{.data['config\.yaml']}"`